kr1shnasomani/COVIDXRayNet/README.md

 ## Overview:
-The provided code implements a deep learning pipeline for detecting COVID-19 from medical images using the Xception model, a powerful Convolutional Neural Network (CNN) architecture.
+The code implements a deep learning pipeline for detecting COVID-19 from medical images using the Xception model, a powerful Convolutional Neural Network (CNN) architecture.
 Below is an overview of the code's key components and their functionality:

 1. **Imports:** The code imports essential libraries like `os`, `pandas`, `numpy`, `cv2`, `keras`, and `tensorflow`, among others.
 These libraries provide the necessary tools for handling data, image processing, model creation, training, and evaluation.